luismiguelcasadodiaz/push_swap/src/pushs/README.md

 Radix Sort is used to sort numbers.

-Sorting starts from least significant digit to most significatn digit.
+Sorting starts from the least significant digit to the most significant digit.

 | n1| n2| n3| n4| n5| n6| n7| n8|
 |---|---|---|---|---|---|---|---|